 Cheapest material available in the market, particle board is made from sawdust and waste wood which is one reason why people question its quality.
 Since this material is not light it cannot hold onto more weight.
 It is suitable where the kitchen is used for light cooking only.

 If you’re looking for an enduring finish, then laminates come to your rescue and are also easy on the pocket.
 It is also heat and moisture-resistant, making it the perfect match for a kitchen.

 Kitchen Cabinet Materials #6: Acrylic

 Want your kitchen to look stunning?
 Then acrylic finishes give it a luxurious touch with its glossy finish.
 However, this means that fingerprint marks, dirt and stains are more visible, and your kitchen cabinets will require regular cleaning.
 Also, this is an expensive variant in finishes.

 Pro tip: For a better understanding of acrylic vs laminate, read this article.

 If you’re looking for a mix of a durable yet elegant kitchen, membrane finish is a feasible option.
 It is hard-wearing and relatively easy to maintain.
 They are also easy to clean with a wet cloth and are not as expensive as an acrylic finish.

 Not happy with the above choices?
 Not to worry, we also offer PU finishes for that classy look.
-PU finish is basically painted over the shutter and can be glossy or matte, depending on the selection.
+PU finish is basically painted over the shutter and can be glossy or matte.

 You can also opt for glass shutters in plain or frosted variants for a better view of your spices and groceries.
 This can make your kitchen look airy while easing your effort in cooking.